reymon359/book-sentences/books/clean-architecture/README.md

 Great architectures sometimes lead to great failures.
 Architecture must be flexible enough to adapt to the size of the problem.
 Architecting for the enterprise, when all you really need is a cute little desktop tool, is a recipe for failure.

+### Architects Registry Exam

+In the early 1990s, I became a true consultant... ...My consulting was focused strongly on the design and architecture of object-oriented systems.
+One of my first consulting clients was Educational Testing Service (ETS)... ...to conduct the registration exams for new architect candidates... ...The candidate might be given a set of requirements for a public library, or a restaurant, or a church, and then asked to draw the appropriate architectural diagrams.
+The results would be collected and saved until such time as a group of senior architects could be gathered together as jurors, to score the submissions.
+These gatherings were big, expensive events and were the source of much ambiguity and delay.

+ETS had broken the problem down into 18 individual test vignettes.
+Each would require a CAD-like GUI application that the candidate would use to express his or her solution.
+A separate scoring application would take in the solutions and produce scores.

+My partner, Jim Newkirk, and I realized that these 36 applications had vast amounts of similarity... ...were determined to develop a reusable framework... ...Indeed, we sold this idea to ETS by saying that we’d spend a long time working on the first application, but then the rest would just pop out every few weeks.
+At this point you should be face-palming or banging your head on this book.
+Those of you who are old enough may remember the “reuse” promise of OO.
+We were all convinced, back then, that if you just wrote good clean object-oriented C++ code, you would just naturally produce lots and lots of reusable code.

+The first application... ...was called Vignette Grande... ...It took us a year... ...We delivered this product to ETS, and they contracted with us to write the other 17 applications post-haste... ...But something went wrong.
+We found that the reusable framework we had created was not particularly reusable.
+It did not fit well into the new applications being written... ...We went to ETS and told them that there would be a delay... ...So we began again.
+We set the old framework aside and began writing four new vignettes simultaneously.
+We would borrow ideas and code from the old framework but rework them so that they fit into all four without modification.
+This effort took another year.
+It produced another 45,000-line framework, plus four vignettes that were on the order of 3000 to 6000 lines each.

+The relationship between the GUI applications and the framework followed the Dependency Rule.
+The vignettes were plugins to the framework.
+All the high-level GUI policy was in the framework.
+The vignette code was just glue.
+The relationship between the scoring applications and the framework was a bit more complex.
+The high-level scoring policy was in the vignette.
+The scoring framework plugged into the scoring vignette.

+We met our dates and our commitments.
+Our customer was happy.
+We were happy.
+Life was good.
+But we learned a good lesson: You can’t make a reusable framework until you first make a usable framework.
+Reusable frameworks require that you build them in concert with _several_ reusing applications.

+You can’t make a reusable framework until you first make a usable framework.
+Reusable frameworks require that you build them in concert with _several_ reusing applications.

+### Conclusion

+this appendix is somewhat autobiographical... ...I mentioned a few episodes that were not exactly relevant to the technical content of this book, but were significant nonetheless.
+Of course, this was a partial history.
+There were many other projects that I worked on over the decades... ...My hope is that you enjoyed this little trip down my memory lane; and that you were able to learn some things along the way.